As a personal trainer, I’m always interested in helping people choose alternatives to gym and fitness classes.

-Yes, P90X really is effective provided you stick with the exercise program and diet plan.
+Yes, P90X can effective provided you religiously stick with the exercise program and diet plan.

 One reason a lot of people don’t get the full potential results is that they only take a half-hearted approach to change what they eat.

-If you listen to Tony Horton and a lot of the advertising material, then it’s all down to “massive muscle confusion.”
+If you listen to Tony Horton and a lot of the advertising material, it works because of “massive muscle confusion.”

 Basically, the claim is that by constantly switching muscle groups and exercise routines, your muscles become “confused” and will react better to the stimulating effects.